How to Grow Sweet Potatoes!

 Sweet potatoes pests

-If you have never tried to grow sweet potatoes, I would totally recommend you give it a whirl.
+If you have never tried growing sweet potatoes, I would totally recommend you give it a whirl.
 Our raised beds have about 10 inches of soil in them and that’s plenty to give us bumper crops of yummy goodness.
 The sweet potato vine adds a ton of beauty to your garden as well.
 Grow some yummy sweet potatoes with your little ones (or on your own), you won’t be sorry!

 How long do sweet potatoes last?